 As the name suggests, an AWV is a yearly assessment of one’s current health.
 It is entirely FREE for anyone covered by Medicare Part B.

 A doctor uses the time to discuss health history, identify potential issues and answer an individual’s questions.
-The overall goal is to establish a record of a person’s physical and mental well being for the purpose of preventive health planning.
+The overall goal is to establish a record of a person’s physical and mental well-being for the purpose of preventive health planning.

 An AWV should not be confused with a routine physical examination.
-The AWV is more about recognizing possible gaps in a patient’s healthcare and planning next steps.
+The AWV is more about recognizing possible gaps in a patient’s healthcare and planning the next steps.
 It should include:

 A review of your medical and family history.